Yvelious/device-plugin-switcher/README.md

 When Obsidian starts, the plugin detects whether it is running on desktop or mobile and applies the correct plugin state.

+## Like it?
+Help others find it

+If this extension saves you from maintaining separate desktop and mobile configuration folders, a like in the Obsidian Community directory or a GitHub star would really help.

+It makes the project more visible and helps other users discover it.

 ## Why this plugin exists

 Obsidian already supports using a different configuration folder for different devices, for example: